nazish-qamar/document-qa-with-vector-database/README.md

 #
 # To start the app run the following command in terminal:
 ### chainlit run document_qa.py -w
+# Note: Before running Q&A app, one could also run the chroma_db_basics.py file to get a feel of the the Chroma Vector by running the command:
+### chainlit run chroma_db_basics.py -w
 #
 # Steps happening in the backend:
 ### 1. Creating chunks of the uploaded document.